-Get into one of the most famous Mayan archaeological sites in Mexico.
+Get into one of the most famous archaeological sites in Mexico.
 Its location facing the gorgeous turquoise waters of the Mexican Caribbean made Tulum one of the places on your bucket list when visiting Cancun or Riviera Maya.
 The ancient Mayans named it Zamá, which translates as dawn.

 El Castillo Pyramid